bbc/genie/docs/development/shop-component/items.md

 const registry = initItems(['array' , 'of', 'items'])); // tbd
 ```

+Keep a reference to this registry to work with items in the flow of your game.

 ## Accessing the registry

 The registry object returned by initItems provides getters and setters: